 Step 2: Prime The Cabinets & Doors

-Select a high-quality brush and roller to apply your primer We recommend Slick Stick from Dixie Belle Paints (perfect for slick laminate cabinets).
+Select a high-quality brush and roller to apply your primer.
+We recommend INSL-X Stix Acrylic Waterborne Bonding Primer because it’s formulated to bond to surfaces such as slick laminate cabinets.
 To achieve a stroke-free finish, use the brush to paint the edges and tight spots, and a roller on the large surfaces.

 Step 3: Sand Your Laminate Surfaces Once More

-Allow the primer to fully dry.
+Allow the primer to dry fully.
 Lightly sand surfaces using fine-grit sandpaper, and wipe down with a tack cloth.

 Step 4: Apply The Paint

 Time to paint!
-Select a paint designed for laminate surfaces as it will dry quickly into a hard, chip-resistant finish that is easy to clean.
-Satin finishes help hide any imperfections, and tintable paint will allow you to color match your cabinets.
+Select a paint that will dry quickly into a hard, chip-resistant finish that is easy to clean.
+We’ve had success on many cabinet jobs with INSL-X Cabinet Coat Enamel.
+Satin finishes help hide any imperfections, and tintable paint will allow you to color-match your cabinets.

 4 Things to Avoid When Painting Laminate Cabinets